 Leh to Karzok (4,530 m) — 7 hr drive

 An exhilarating drive across the high-altitude desert, crossing Mahe Bridge and passing salt lakes and grazing herds of yaks and kiangs.
 The journey itself feels like a documentary on Ladakh’s landscapes.
-We camp near Karzok, the only permanent settlement on the banks of Tso Moriri — one of the highest freshwater lakes in the world.
+We stay in a homestay in Karzok, the only permanent settlement on the banks of Tso Moriri, one of the highest freshwater lakes in the world.
 The lake’s turquoise waters mirror the barren peaks that surround it, and the air hums with the cries of migratory birds.

 We leave the village behind and gradually ascend through open grazing grounds and rocky ridges.
 The terrain is arid, with splashes of color from wildflowers and hardy alpine shrubs.
 Marmots might whistle in warning as we pass.
 The base camp sits on a broad moraine field, offering wide-angle views of the Tso Moriri basin below and Mentok’s massifs above.